Ponies - Breeds, Show & Rare Ponies

-Two things are important to note here regarding horses and ponies:
+Two things are important to note here regarding such designations:

 1) The different conformation types stem from different ancestral, prehistoric animals.
 Even among the post-glacial wild subspecies that all modern equines go back to, the pony type was represented.
-Generally, primeval equines of the northern regions were of pony type, those adapted to southern, warmer regions of horse type.
+Generally, primeval equines of the northern regions were of pony type, while those adapted to southern, warmer regions were not.

 2) Whether a animal is called a pony or not is never meant in a demeaning, or an upgrading way, neither emotionally, nor economically.
 There are high-value animals, and there are those that might be considered of lesser value in both categories.

 Scientifically, there are a number of factors that distinguish ponies, although some breeds fall into a gray area -- because most breeds represent a blend of traits, it is not always the case that the traits associated with pony are so dominant that a breed can confidently placed in that category.